muzzley/alljoyn-muzzley-gateway-connector/README.md

 sudo mkdir -p /opt/alljoyn/apps/muzzleyconn/etc
 ```

-2) Under Gateway Connector, the muzzleyconn process will be run as "muzzleyconn" user.
-It needs to be able to write to the "etc" subdirectory.
+2) Under Gateway Connector, the `muzzleyconn` process will be run as the "muzzleyconn" user.
+It needs to be able to write to the `etc` subdirectory.
 Since we created the directory structure above as root (sudo), change the owner and the group of that directory:

 ```
 sudo chown -R muzzleyconn /opt/alljoyn/apps/muzzleyconn sudo chgrp -R muzzleyconn /opt/alljoyn/apps/muzzleyconn
 ```

-3) Copy the resulting executable, to the "bin" subdirectory of muzzleyconn app:
+3) Copy the resulting executable, to the `bin` subdirectory of `muzzleyconn` app:

 ```
 sudo cp $ROOTPATH/muzzleyconn/build/muzzleyconn /opt/alljoyn/apps/muzzleyconn/bin
 ```

 4) Copy the Manifest file to the top-level muzzleyconn app directory:

 ```
 sudo cp $ROOTPATH/muzzleyconn/Manifest.xml /opt/alljoyn/apps/muzzleyconn
 ```

-5) The Manifest file has to be modified to allow the muzzleyconn process to be run as "muzzleyconn" user.
+5) The Manifest file has to be modified to allow the `muzzleyconn` process to be run as the "muzzleyconn" user.
 Add the following line after the <env_variables> line:

 ```
 <variable name="HOME">/home/muzzleyconn</variable>
 ```

 6) The Gateway Connector app needs a configuration file.
-Copy your muzzleyconn_factory.conf file to: **/opt/alljoyn/apps/muzzleyconn/etc/muzzleyconn_factory.conf**.
+Copy your `muzzleyconn_factory.conf` file to `/opt/alljoyn/apps/muzzleyconn/etc/muzzleyconn_factory.conf`.

-Note that the "store" and "acls" subdirectories will remain empty for now.
-You are now ready to execute muzzleyconn as a Gateway Connector app.
+Note that the `store` and `acls` subdirectories will remain empty for now.
+You are now ready to execute `muzzleyconn` as a Gateway Connector app.

-#### Running the MUZZLEYCONN with the Gateway Agent
+#### Running the `muzzleyconn` with the Gateway Agent

 **NOTE: The actual implementation on the Muzzley Connector is not properly working as a Gateway Connector at this moment.
-Please, skip this steps and follow the instructions bellow to run it as a standalone application.
+Please skip this steps and follow the instructions bellow to run it as a standalone application.
-On the OpenWRT target, it is likely that the Alljoyn Gateway Agent starts automatically.
+On the OpenWRT target, it is likely that the AllJoyn Gateway Agent starts automatically.
 In this case the Muzlzey connector process must be killed and started manually again.**

 ##### On the x86_64 target

 1) Start the Gateway Agent:

 ```
 sudo service alljoyn-gwagent start
 ```

 2) Verify that it is running:

 ```
 sudo service alljoyn-gwagent status
 ```